 Juvenile Hall serves as an institutional setting that temporarily houses youth for primarily two reasons: prior to their court dates and/or after their adjudication, pending transitional placement/services.
-The three (3) Juvenile Hall locations in the County of Los Angeles include: Central Juvenile Hall (Los Angeles), Los Padrinos Juvenile Hall (Downey) and Barry J. Nidorf Juvenile Hall (Sylmar).
+Los Angeles County Probation operates two juvenile halls: Barry J. Nidorf Juvenile Hall in Sylmar and Central Juvenile Hall in Los Angeles.

 CENTRAL JUVENILE HALL